All Episodes

 It shouldn't be a surprise, should it be?

-Or even right now too, we're looking at things like um Amazon One is allowing people to use their palm to make a payment.
+Or even right now, too, we're looking at things like Amazon One is allowing people to use their palm to make a payment.

-Um CEOs of certain companies want to be able to scan our irises in order to conduct uh commerce.
+CEOs of certain companies want to be able to scan our irises in order to conduct commerce.

-This is this is very interesting times that we're living in, is it not?
+This is very interesting times that we're living in, is it not?

 Everything is visual.

-You walk up and look in this little thing, they read your eyes and if you're okay you come in.
+You walk up and look in this little thing.

 I didn't know that.

-And you know the the the things that are happening today uh I guess we had to put a circle around them and put everything in the same circle.
+And, you know, the things that are happening today, I guess we had to put a circle around them and put everything in the same circle.

-Now I believe this next election is I've heard you guys talking about it is going to make uh is going to decide where we go as a nation and what's in whether or not we have a chance to continue living the life that we believe uh has been given to us by God.
+I believe this next election, as I've heard you guys talking about it, is going to make is going to decide where we go as a nation and whether or not we have a chance to continue living the life that we believe has been given to us by God.

 I think this is our last and final call to preserve the republic.

-Well you know there's so many ways to prove that and I'll just say this when you when you look at our government how it was set up and why it was set up to protect us with the three different branches and then you realize that one branch of the government has now turned in not has turned into a weapon and the one is being used to destroy people that don't agree with them if that's allowed to continue there is no way we can survive as a as a republic.
+When you look at our government and how it was set up and why it was set up to protect us with the three different branches, and then you realize that one branch of the government has now turned in, not has turned into a weapon.

-No there isn't because and and and socialism is so oppressive and it's it's as though right now Dr. Jeremiah we are replacing what then was the der divine right of kings with a divine right of bureaucrats.
+And it's as though right now, Dr. Jeremiah, we are replacing what then was the divine right of kings with the divine right of bureaucrats.

-And I'm uh I I gave a whole sermon on this at a major college address and uh the students sat in rapt attention but I also realized that many of them already had their foot in the door with some of this stuff.
+And the students sat in rapt attention, but I also realized that many of them already had their foot in the door with some of this stuff.

 So it is a frightening time.